A. Registration / submission of file

 – Copy of the birth certificate;

-– Marriage certificate / other act of name change (if applicable);
+– Marriage certificate / other document proving family name change (if applicable);

-– Copy of the baccalaureate diploma + annexes or its equivalent (possibly translated and legalized);
+– Copy of the baccalaureate diploma + annexes or its equivalent (translated and legalized);

-– Copy of the bachelor's degree + annexes or its equivalent and the corresponding annexes (possibly translated and legalized);
+– Copy of the bachelor's degree + annexes or its equivalent and the corresponding annexes (translated and legalized);

-– Children after the postgraduate diploma + annexes (in-depth studies, master's degree, doctorate) or their equivalent (possibly translated and legalized);
+– Copy after the postgraduate diploma + annexes (master's degree, doctorate) or their equivalent (translated and legalized);

-– Receipt regarding the payment of the registration fee in the amount of 300 RON
+– Receipt proving the payment of the registration fee – 300 RON

 – Evidence of language proficiency in a language of international circulation (optional).